Ocean Liner and Travel Brochures

 Express Liner Bremen - North German Lloyd - 1929

 16-Page brochure from Norddeutscher Lloyd produced for their offices in the United States and Canada.
-A pictorial of their accommodations for four classes of passengers -- First, Second, Tourist Third Cabin, and Third Class.
+The booklet includes a pictorial of their accommodations for four classes of passengers: First, Second, Tourist, Third Cabin, and Third Class.

 SS Bremen - North German Lloyd - 1929

-Absolutely superb brochure from North German Lloyd on the SS Bremen with many photographs documenting the ship and the accommodations afforded each class - First, Second, Tourist Third Cabin, and Third Class.
+Superb brochure from North German Lloyd on the SS Bremen includes many photographs documenting the ship and the accommodations afforded each class - First, Second, Tourist Third Cabin, and Third Class.

 Navigazione Generale Italiana (NGI) Genoa

-Rare 1925 Brochure from NGI The Italian Line that features many photographs of the interior rooms of the Cabin Class.
-The Ship is designed to carry both Cabin and Third Class passengers with a capacity of 445 and 700 respectively.
+A rare 1925 Brochure from NGI, The Italian Line, featured many photographs of the interior rooms of the Cabin Class.
+The Ship is designed to carry Cabin and Third Class passengers with a capacity of 445 and 700, respectively.

 Orient-Royal Mail Line